OlafStinnen2/mylibrary/mydockerlibrary.md

 docker start my_container
 ```

-## Docker Inspect and Docker History
+## Docker Inspect, Docker History, Docker Logs

-The `docker inspect` and `docker history` commands are utilities for obtaining detailed information about Docker images and containers.
+Above commands are utilities for obtaining detailed information about Docker images and containers.
 Each serves a unique purpose in providing insight into Docker objects.

 ## `docker inspect`